mWater/mwater-visualization/src/widgets/charts/pivot/PivotChart Design.md

 ### Section

 Either a segment or intersection or blank area.
 Always a rectangle.
+Id is like intersection id if intersection, id of segment if segment

 ## Design